View All

 14) Artificial intelligence and Machine Learning

 AI and ML are two of the most essential and in-demand disciplines today.
-AI and ML surround us, redefining how organisations function and operate.
+AI and ML surround us, redefining how organizations function and operate.
 From Netflix movie recommendations to Smart Watch, AI and ML also affect how humans interact.
 They are one of the best career options after engineering.

 Some of the in-demand roles are